gcv/appengine-magic/README.md

 3. Edit `project.clj`: add `[appengine-magic "0.4.7"]` to your
    `:dev-dependencies` (not `:dependencies`).
 4. `lein deps`.
 This fetches appengine-magic, and makes its Leiningen plugin tasks available.
+If lein does not fetch appengine-magic, temporarily add appengine-magic "0.4.7" to :dependencies and run `lein deps` again.
 If you already have the App Engine SDK installed locally, and do not wish to wait for Maven to download it again as a dependency, you may optionally run the provided `install-artifacts.sh` script first.
 5. `lein appengine-new`.
 This sets up four files for your project: `core.clj` (which has a sample Ring handler and uses the `def-appengine-app` macro), `app_servlet.clj` (the entry point for the application),